 GFWED consolidates meteorological information from a few sources.
 Temperature, relative humidity, and wind speeds originate from NASA’s MERRA2 dataset of the Global Modeling and Assimilation Office (GMAO).
 Precipitation information originates from ground-based rain gauges and from the Integrated Multi-Satellite Retrievals (IMERG), a result of the Global Precipitation Measurement mission.

-Utilizing the GMAO weather forecasts, GFWED likewise incorporates experimental 8-day global forecasts of fire risk.
+Utilizing the GMAO weather forecasts, GFWED incorporates experimental 8-day global fire risk forecasts.

 Scientists noted that the model has been especially helpful in Indonesia, which tends to have an intense fire season during El Niño years.
 A field has been working with the Indonesian Agency for Meteorology, Climatology, and Geophysics and the Ministry of Environment and Forestry to improve that country’s fire danger maps.